 - Ditch the bowl

-Make mealtimes s fun by ditching the bowel and do things like scattering the food or playing find it.
+Make mealtimes s fun by ditching the bowl and scattering the food or playing find it.

 - The Muffin Tin Game

 This is a great game of hiding and seeks and is ideal for scent hounds that like to sniff.
 Easy to set up with some basic equipment.
 No Special Skills are required.